In the Beginning Was the Word

 Jesus had tried to tell His disciples many times that He would have to die as the final sacrifice for the sins of mankind, but they had never understood Him.
 If Jesus was the Son of God, they reasoned, if He was the Messiah promised of God, how could He ever die?

-On the third day after Jesus died, some of the women who had been His friends went to the tomb where He was buried.
-It was the Jewish custom to anoint a body with certain spices for burial.
+On the third day after Jesus died, some of the women who had been His friends went to His tomb.
+It was the Jewish custom to anoint the deceased person's body with certain special spices.
 As they were going, they wondered among themselves how they would ever move the stone that had been rolled in front of the tomb.

 When the women arrived, they were amazed to find that the stone had already been rolled away and that the tomb was empty!